 Q: Can you have an MRI if you have had scalp micropigmentation with Ecuri scalp pigments?

 A: Yes.
-Ecuri’s scalp pigments are nearly radiancy free, which means they don’t conflict or interfere with having an MRI scan.
+Ecuri’s scalp pigments do not conflict or interfere with having an MRI scan.

 Q: Are the needles in scalp micropigmentation different to body art tattooing needles?